Would-be Clean Elections candidates find it harder to qualify during pandemic

 Officials at the Maine Commission on Governmental Ethics and Campaign Finance, the independent state agency that oversees Maine Clean Elections Act funding, said about 43 candidates who wanted to participate in the program were unable to qualify – a much higher figure than usual.

-Although 208 candidates did qualify by collecting $5 contributions from 60 registered voters in their districts, that’s down from 229 in 2016 and 249 in 2014 – the last two legislative elections.
+Although 208 candidates did qualify by collecting $5 contributions from at least 60 registered voters in their districts, that’s down from 229 in 2016 and 249 in 2014 – the last two legislative elections.

-All 186 seats in the Maine Legislature are on the ballot this year, and there are 405 candidates running ahead of the July 14 primary, according to the commission’s web site
+All 186 seats in the Maine Legislature are on the ballot this year, and there are 405 candidates, going into the July 14 primary, according to the commission’s website

 During the commission’s Zoom meeting Wednesday, the three commissioners heard appeals from two candidates who were denied funding.